MouazAlsayyad/Aspire-with-Clean-Architecture/README.md

 - **Microservices-Ready** - Built with .NET Aspire for distributed application development
 - **Modern API Design** - Minimal APIs with endpoint-based routing

 The application provides a complete user management system with roles and permissions, allowing fine-grained access control to resources.
 It supports both role-based permissions and direct user permission assignment, providing maximum flexibility for access control.
 It includes a secure refresh token mechanism for seamless token renewal without requiring users to re-authenticate.
+The application also features comprehensive activity logging with automatic entity change tracking, domain events, and structured logging with Serilog.

 ## 🏗️ Architecture